Speak to me, not ‘everyone’!

 “You probably know…”

 The difference is immediate.
-We don’t want to feel that we’re just one part of a crowd (audience of ‘millions’ in Tim’s case) – that doesn’t make us feel special!
+We don’t want to feel that we’re just one part of a crowd (audience of ‘millions’ in Tim’s case) – it does not make us feel special!

 Talk to me, Tim – the only person sitting behind the screen in my world, wanting to connect with you and your content.